Xz-Alan/HMT/README.md

 # HMT
-Pytorch implementation of "Hierarchical Mask Transformer for Remote Sensing Image Semantic Segmentation"
+A general Pytorch framework of Remote Sensing Image Semantic Segmentation, and also a failure works of HMT paper.